pwnall/sphero-notes/firmware.md

 |  3 |  54 |  6 | 2048 | 110592 |
 | 10 | 116 |  8 | 2048 | 237568 |
 | 30 | 116 |  8 | 2048 | 237568 |

+### Jump to Bootloader

+Jumping is done by sending a message with Device ID 0 (core), Command ID 30h.

+Jumping to the bootloader always succeeds.

 ### BEGIN_REFLASH